monzo/progression-framework/frameworks/engineering/backend.md

           - "Uses appropriate algorithms and data structures to solve problems"
           - "Writes automated unit and acceptance tests"
           - "Writes correct Node.js code following accepted best practices"
+          - "Writes TypeScript types to statically type-check the code at compile-time"
           - "Able to write complex SQL statements following accepted best practices"
           - "Can explain at a high level what each department does at Assetz and what business processes they support"
       - level: 3